-The November 2018 LArSoft Offline Leads status update was handled via email and a google document.
+The November 2019 LArSoft Offline Leads status update was handled via email and a google document.
+Past meeting notes are available at: https://larsoft.org/larsoft-offline-leads-meeting-notes/

 LArSoft – Erica Snider

-DUNE – Andrew John Norman, Heidi Schellman, Tingjun Yang, Tom Junk
+DUNE – Andrew John Norman, Heidi Schellman, Tingjun Yang, Michael Kirby

 LArIAT – Jonathan Asaadi